edwardsmoses/clipboard_sync_mobile/README.md

 The Android client now includes:

-- A timeline view with search, pinning, and quick copy-back actions.
+- A gradient-fed timeline with quick filters, material icons, and haptic copy-back actions.
-- A device tab that surfaces the current device identity and recently seen peers.
+- A Devices hub that guides pairing, shows Wi‑Fi status, and lists recently seen companions.
-- Settings where you can paste the pairing endpoint exposed by the macOS bridge and tweak sync preferences.
+- A Settings panel inspired by Contra’s glossy UI, complete with network diagnostics and a discoverability toggle.
 - Background clipboard monitoring that persists entries to SQLite and emits them to the sync layer.

 ## Getting started (macOS)